Finding the Best Places to Retire Since 2006!

 At Least One Hospital Accredited by Joint Commission?
 No, but Good Samaritan Medical Center is just four miles away in Lafayette and is accredited.

-Public Library: Yes, and its design has won design awards.
+Public Library: Yes, and it has won design awards.

 Is Colorado Considered Tax Friendly for Retirement?
 Yes

 Notes: Louisville is not in the mountains.
-The city has some racial diversity and has grown by 65% within the last two decades.
+The city has maintained its population within the last decade.
+Home prices have increased 2% since a year ago.

 Recommended as a Retirement Spot?
 Yes